|

 else's paper during the test.
 Because of his suspension, which some players, including Seagrave,

-felt was too harsh, the varsity players went on strike just before the
+felt was too harsh, the varsity players went on strike.

 The alumni and Grimm convinced the team to play